-Turn your pool lights on for 30 minutes once a week.
+Always turn your pool lights on for 30 minutes, once a week.
 This can help double their life expectancy.

 Winterising your pool can reduce your pool running costs by half.

-Running your pumps in off peak season can half your pool energy bill.
+Running your pumps in off peak times can halve your energy bill.

-Upgrading your equipment to energy savings models can half the running cost of your pool
+Upgrading your equipment to an energy saving model can halve the running cost of your pool.

 Importance of Automatic Cleaners